Pupil Accounting & Enrollment Services

 Back to School Check-In (B2SCI)

-The Back to School Check-in process, which is a requirement for all Kindergarten through 12th grade P-CCS families to easily update medical, demographic, and contact information in MISTAR Parent Connection, opened on Wednesday, August 14.
-This process, and the information that is included, replaces the need to complete an emergency card for your student at the beginning of the 2024-25 school year.
+The Back to School Check-in process, which is a requirement for all Kindergarten through 12th grade P-CCS families to easily update medical, demographic, and contact information in MISTAR Parent Connection, opens on Wednesday, August 13.
+This process, and the information that is included, replaces the need to complete an emergency card for your student at the beginning of the 2025-26 school year.

-A guide to assist with the Back to School Check-in can be found here.
+Click the link to see a guide to assist with the Back to School Check-in.

 P-CCS Choice Options